WilliamDASILVA/russian-roulette-game/README.md

 TODO:

-- Change the letter if every player didn't find the letter
 - Allow user to create a room in a specific langage
   - Perhaps having an API to get/check words
 - Add scores per room